Submit A formAfter Hours Contact

 Applying for bail?
 Speak to us today

 If you are currently applying for bail and need legal assistance and guidance then please feel free to reach out to us today.
-The team at Faraj Defence Lawyers is always happy to help and are experts when it comes to bail.
+Our team of criminal defence lawyers is always happy to help and are experts when it comes to bail.

 Book a free initial consultation with us now, by calling us at (02) 8896 6034 or emailing us at legal@farajdefencelawyers.com.au